Raising chicks in winter or fall? Don’t make this fatal mistake!

 Why do winter and fall chicks need artificial light?

-Why is too-early maturity a problem for off-season chicks, but not for spring chicks?
+Why is too-early maturation a problem for off-season chicks, but not for spring chicks?

 Because raising chickens in the winter or fall isn’t natural.
 Chicks naturally hatch in the springtime.
 They remain reproductively immature until summertime, and then they slowly mature over the summer and fall as the days are getting shorter.